culturesofknowledge/emdates/README.md

 Text to follow

+## Feedback and Comments

+We are keen to get your feedback and comments on EM Dates.
+Please get in touch by contacting Arno Bosse (Digital Project Manager, [Cultures of Knowledge][12]) by email [arno.bosse@history.ox.ac.uk][13] via [@kintopp][14] on Twitter or by creating a new GitHub issue in the repository with your comment/question.

 ## Team

 Arno Bosse (Oxford - Project Management), Howard Hotson (Oxford - Director), Graham Klyne (Oxford – Data Modelling), Miranda Lewis (Oxford - Editor), Martijn Maas (Huygens – Systems Development), Glauco Mantegari (Design Consultant), Jauco Noordzij (Huygens – Systems Development), Marnix van Berchum (Huygens - Project Management), Mat Wilcoxson (Oxford – Systems Development).